-Salisbury is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 32,899 people and 14 constituent neighborhoods, Salisbury is the 37th largest community in Maryland.
+Salisbury is a medium-sized city located in the state of Maryland.
+With a population of 33,050 people and 15 constituent neighborhoods, Salisbury is the 34th largest community in Maryland.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salisbury is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Salisbury is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Salisbury who work in office and administrative support (12.10%), sales jobs (10.56%), and food service (9.32%).
+Unlike some cities, Salisbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salisbury are a mix of both white- and blue-collar jobs.
+Overall, Salisbury is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Salisbury who work in food service (10.81%), sales jobs (10.00%), and office and administrative support (9.18%).

-In addition, Salisbury is a college town.
-There are a lot of students in Salisbury attending college, and as a result Salisbury provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Salisbury is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Salisbury enrolled in college, Salisbury has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Salisbury in 2010 was $21,763, which is low income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $87,052 for a family of four.
+The per capita income in Salisbury in 2018 was $23,866, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
+This equates to an annual income of $95,464 for a family of four.
 However, Salisbury contains both very wealthy and poor people as well.
-Salisbury also has one of the higher rates of people living in poverty in the nation, with 30.72% of its population below the federal poverty line.

 Salisbury is an extremely ethnically-diverse city.
 The people who call Salisbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salisbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salisbury include English, German, Italian, and Haitian.
+Important ancestries of people in Salisbury include German, Irish, English, Haitian, and Italian.

 The most common language spoken in Salisbury is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include French and French Creole.